 Autism Service Dogs are well-trained companions that improve the lives of those affected by Autism Spectrum Disorders.
 An Autism Service Dog can be helpful to children and adults alike!
 These faithful assistants come in a variety of breeds and sizes and are selected to meet the individual needs of their handlers.
 Over the years, we have trained a multitude of breeds but have found Poodles and mixes (Doodles) to be client favorites due to their lack of shedding and hypoallergenic tendencies.

 These amazing animals have proven to be an asset for children diagnosed with autism and their families.
 These dogs provide a variety of benefits from influencing social skills to offering additional safety measures.

-Autism Service Dogs present a social “bridge” for children who are often excluded by others because of their behavior or lack of social interaction.
+Service dogs for autism present a social “bridge” for children who are often excluded by others because of their behavior or lack of social interaction.